Cray-HPE/docs-csm/operations/validate_csm_health.md

 #### 1.1.1 Known Test Issues

 - It is possible that the first pass of running these tests may fail due to `cloud-init` not being completed on the storage nodes.
-  In this case please wait 5 minutes and re-run the tests.
+  In this case, please wait five minutes and re-run the tests.
+- For any failures related to SSL certificates, see the [Platform CA Issues](../troubleshooting/known_issues/platform_ca_issues.md) troubleshooting guide.
-- Kubernetes Query BSS `Cloud-init` for ca-certs
+- `Kubernetes Query BSS Cloud-init for ca-certs`
   - This test may fail immediately after platform install.
 It should pass after the TrustedCerts Operator has updated BSS (Global `cloud-init` meta) with CA certificates.
-- If you experience any SSL certificate failures, check the [Platform CA Issues](../troubleshooting/known_issues/platform_ca_issues.md) troubleshooting guide.
-- Kubernetes Velero No Failed Backups
+- `Kubernetes Velero No Failed Backups`
   - Because of a [known issue](https://github.com/vmware-tanzu/velero/issues/1980) with Velero, a backup may be attempted immediately upon the deployment of a backup schedule (for example, vault).
 It may be necessary to delete backups from a Kubernetes node to clear this situation.
 See the output of the test for more details on how to cleanup backups that have failed due to a known